farinavito/Lex-2/README.md

 -------------------------------------------------
 * How does this smart contract follow the above?
 -------------------------------------------------
-It enables you to commit sending a specific amount of money untill a predetermined date.
+It enables you to commit sending a specific amount of money until a predetermined date.
 This is how we have enabled a commitment between two parties, otherwise the sender will loose the deposit.

 SHORT SUMMARY OF INTENDED USE
 ------------------------------